Designations Congruent with Things: Chapter 14

 Subsequent shopping had been worse.

-He’d known it would be, of course, but he’d also known that he was not capable of leaving Newton alone in a San Francisco hotel room for even a minimal amount of time while he purchased a toothbrush and analgesics.
+He’d known it would be, of course, but he’d also known he was not capable of leaving Newton alone in a San Francisco hotel room for even a minimal amount of time while he purchased a toothbrush and analgesics.
 Not today.
 Not right now.
 Absolutely not.
 Entirely out of the question.
 Insupportable.
 One hundred percent unthinkable in theory and in practice.

 Hermann tries to bury the urge to vent his frustration in one of many innumerable and equally unfortunate ways, but it is difficult.